 Organisations or individuals wishing to seek guidance as to whether their use is permitted under the Act should supply the Ministry with as much information as possible concerning the proposed use of the word, including pictures or samples of proposed products where appropriate.

-The types of uses described above must not be offensive to public sentiment.
-The Ministry can provide more detailed guidance about the legislation and specific applications upon request.
+It is also important that the use not be offensive to public sentiment.
+The Ministry can provide more detailed guidance about the legislation and on specific proposed uses upon request.

 Jewellery, ornaments or badges